 Side Effects:

-Try our CatSpring Yaupon tea to make fasting more enjoyable.
-It’s organic, non-gmo, kosher, sustainably grown, and naturally caffeinated.
+Try our CatSpring Yaupon Tea bags to make fasting more enjoyable.
+It's organic, non-GMO, kosher, sustainably grown, and naturally caffeinated.

 2. Peppermint Tea

 Peppermint tea has a signature minty flavor due to its easy brewing using mint leaves.
-This menthol based flavor can help soothe your intestines and decrease bloating while also freshening your breath instantly.
-A refreshing glass that has a cooling effect, this is a yummy option for those looking to compliment their time of fasting. *Pro tip: you can also add peppermint oil to other beverages*
+This menthol-based flavor can help soothe your intestines and reduce bloating while also instantly freshening your breath.
+A refreshing glass with a cooling effect, this is a soothing option for those looking to complement their fast.
+Pro tip: You can also add peppermint oil to other beverages

 Benefits:

-• Improve digestive issues and relieve discomfort and bloating thanks to the menthol.
+Improve digestive issues and relieve discomfort and bloating with menthol.

 Side Effects: